jmico/beekeeper/README.md

 Clients send requests through a different set of message buses, which are isolated for security reasons.

-Requests and responses are shoveled between buses by few router processes.
+Requests and responses are shoveled between buses by a few router processes.

 **Benefits of this architecture:**